 The outstanding orders in the large capacity segment include twenty-five 747 8Fs (down from thirty-two last year) and thirty 777Fs (down from thirty-seven).
 The total of fifty-five is down fourteen from last year, a significant decline.

 The table at right shows the distribution of widebody freighters by category of airline and by the region in which airlines are domiciled.
-The categories of airline used in this analysis are combination carriers (that is, carriers such as Lufthansa, Cathay, etc., that operate both passenger and freighter aircraft); express carriers (DHL, FedEx, etc.); scheduled-service all-cargo carriers (e.g. Cargolux and AirBridgeCargo Airlines); and specialist all-cargo carriers (e.g. Atlas Air and Air Atlanta Icelandic).
+The categories of airlines used in this analysis are combination carriers (that is, carriers such as Lufthansa, Cathay, etc., that operate both passenger and freighter aircraft); express carriers (DHL, FedEx, etc.); scheduled-service all-cargo carriers (e.g. Cargolux and AirBridgeCargo Airlines); and specialist all-cargo carriers (e.g. Atlas Air and Air Atlanta Icelandic).
 Note that members of the specialist group operate most of their freighters on an ACMI or CMI basis in support of combination and express carriers.

 Several interesting factors become apparent when examining how widebody freighters are used: